Cappadocia is one of those destinations that every traveler dreams of visiting.

 As we said, there is a lot to see in Cappadocia.

-That, coupled with the scattered location of its points of interest, makes it advisable to use
+That, coupled with the scattered location of its points of interest, makes it advisable to use more than one day to discover the most important parts of this destination.

 In addition, it is essential to have a private vehicle to move around the different locations, since the public transport network is very limited and does not provide valid solutions for a tourist circuit.